 May Lighten Skin Tone

-Hydrogen peroxide is a bleaching agent used on hair, teeth, and skin.
+Hydrogen peroxide is a bleaching agent used for hair lightening as well as on teeth and skin.
 It helps cause de-pigmentation.
 Hydrogen peroxide may lighten the skin and reduce acne scars and blemishes when used on the skin in recommended concentrations.
 However, more research is warranted to further understand this phenomenon.

 May Help Treat Acne